sourcegraph/sourcegraph-public-snapshot/doc/api/graphql/managing-code-insights-with-api.md

 Notes on the return object:

+- `dataSeries.status` is useful to guage the progress of the series point generation.
+More information can be found in the [API Console Documentation](./index.md#api-console)
 - The `dataSeries`, `dataSeriesDefinitions` and `seriesPresentation` arrays each store different information about the same series.
 The `seriesId` field on each can be used to match them up.
-- `dataSeries.status` is useful to guage the progress of the series point generation.
-More information can be found in the [API Console Documentation](./index.md#api-console)
+  - `dataSeries` contains the calculated time series data
+  - `dataSeriesDefinitions` contains the definition for the series, such as the query and time interval
+  - `seriesPresentation` contains presentation options such as the title and line color

 ```gql
 query InsightViews($id: ID, $filters: InsightViewFiltersInput) {